 In-Class Activities (SLO 1, 2, 3)

 In class activities are a great time to learn to work in a group to solve a real-world problem.
 There will be 8 in-class activities to earn the 10 points.
 During the activities, you will have time to work in small teams to solve a business problem and present back to the class.
-All in class materials should be uploaded and submitted to Moodle with each team member’s name included to receive full credit.
+All in-class materials should be uploaded and submitted to Moodle with each team member’s name included to receive full credit.

 Group Project & Presentation (SLO 1, 2, 3)

-We have all been on teams throughout our lives with professional or personal and know that it can be hit or miss with making sure everyone contributes to the effort.
+We have all been on teams throughout our lives, professional or personal and know that it can be hit or miss with making sure everyone contributes to the effort.
 However, in the workplace, the majority of you will be spending time working in teams every day.
-Set good habits now and establish team norms and rules at the beginning to make sure everyone has their part and pull their weight.
-For this project, you will be designing a system to select, evaluate, train and develop a role into a leader.
+Set good habits now and establish team norms and rules at the beginning to make sure everyone has their part and pulls their weight.
+For this project, you will be designing a system to select, evaluate, train, and develop a role into a leader.

 Final Paper (SLO 1, 2, 3)

-The final paper will consist of a 5-8 page (10 maximum) page report in APA format.
-You will be presented with hypothetical scenario for a fictional company that is experiencing some detrimental human resource issue(s).
+The final paper will consist of a 5-8 (10 maximum) page report in APA format.
+You will be presented with a hypothetical scenario for a fictional company that is experiencing some detrimental human resource issue(s).
 You – as a budding I/O psychologist – will first be asked to give one potential I-side (e.g., selection, training) and one potential O-side (e.g., employee motivation, occupational health) explanation for why the problem may be occurring.
 Then, you will be asked to propose evidence-based (e.g., supported by empirical research) interventions targeted at one or both of your identified explanatory mechanisms.

 Support Services